Zero Gunner

 Zero Gunner (ゼロガンナー) is a shoot 'em up developed by Psikyo and released in 1997.
 The arcade game allows for eight-way movement using a joystick and supports up to two players at a time.
 Its lock on targeting mechanic allows players to rotate around targets.
-The game was succeeded by a sequel, Zero Gunner 2 for the Sega NAOMI/Dreamcast.
+The game was succeeded by a sequel, Zero Gunner 2 for the Sega NAOMI and Dreamcast.